SkygearIO/features/features/253-auth-sdk-callback-in-next/api.md

 # Description

-In skygear v1, auth related API in SDK often returns a `user<record>` as the result. e.g.
+In skygear v1, auth related API in SDK often returns a `user<Record>` as the result. e.g.

 ```javascript=
 skygear.auth.signupWithUsername(username, password).then((user) => {